pyOpenSci/python-package-guide/tutorials/publish-conda-forge.md

 <img src="../images/publish-python-package-pypi-conda.png" alt="Image showing the progression of creating a Python package, building it and then publishing to PyPI and conda-forge.
 You take your code and turn it into distribution files (sdist and wheel) that PyPI accepts. then there is an arrow towards the PyPI repository where ou publish both distributions.
 From PyPI if you create a conda-forge recipe you can then publish to conda-forge. " width="700px">

-Once you have published both package distributions (the source distribution and the wheel) to PyPI, you can then publish to conda-forge.  requires an source distribution on PyPI in order to build your package on conda-forge.
+Once you have published both package distributions (the source distribution and the wheel) to PyPI, you can then publish to conda-forge.
+Conda-forge requires a source distribution on PyPI in order to build your package on conda-forge.
 You do not need to rebuild your package to publish to conda-forge.
 :::

 ## What is conda-forge?
 conda is an open source package and environment management tool that can be used to install tools from the different channels within the Anaconda Cloud repository.

 You can think about a channel as a specific location where a group of packages are stored and can be installed from using a command such as `conda install packagename`.
-In the case of the Anaconda cloud channels, some of these channels such as the default channel, is managed by Anaconda.
+In the case of the Anaconda cloud channels, some of these channels such as the default channel, is managed by Anaconda (the company).
 Only Anaconda can decide what packages are available in the default channel.
 However, the conda-forge (and bioconda) channel are community-managed channels.
-Anyone can upload a package to these channels.
+Anyone can submit a package to these channels however they must pass a technical review in the [staged-recipes GitHub repository](https://github.com/conda-forge/staged-recipes) to be published.

 [Learn more about conda channels here.](#about-conda)